The University of Texas at Dallas

 You must make arrangements for a captionist with the appropriate office:

-Video projects include duplication of DVDs and CDs, digitization of analog materials, and other video projects not related to specific events.
-These services incur a charge.
-For any project, the client must provide assurance of adherence to copyright and privacy laws, rules and regulations.
+Video projects include digitization of analog materials and video projects not related to specific events.
+There is a service for this charge.
+Contact Video Services for an estimate.
+For any project, the client must provide assurance of adherence to copyright and privacy laws, rules, and regulations.

 Costs and Fees

-2 "live" cameras and 1 "locked down" camera (2 video specialists)
+• Two “live” cameras and one “locked down” camera (two video specialists)

 Please allow for setup and breakdown in your budget.
 Single camera setup and breakdown take 30 minutes each.